MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Architecture

 \subsection{Expression Controls}

 We aim to model aspects of expressive performance with a continuous variable.
 For example, this enables a performer to choose \textit{how loud} the note should be performed, or \textit{how much} vibrato to apply.
-We define six expression controls (detailed in Appendix~\ref{expression-controls-appendix}), scaled within $[0, 1]$.
-These are extracted from synthesis parameters $\vs(t)$ and applied within the $i$th note, $\vn_i(t)$, in a note sequence:
+We define a 6-dimensional vector, $\ve_i$, for each note, $\vn_i$, where each dimension corresponds to one of the six expression controls (detailed in Appendix~\ref{expression-controls-appendix}), scaled within $[0, 1]$.
+These are extracted from synthesis parameters $\vs(t)$ and applied within the $i$th note, $\vn_i$, in a note sequence:

-\textbf{Volume}: Controls the volume of a note, extracted by taken average amplitude over a note.
+\textbf{Volume}: Controls the volume of a note, extracted by taking average amplitude over a note.

 \textbf{Volume fluctuation}: Determines the magnitude of a volume change across a note.
-Used with the volume peak position, below, this can make a note crescendo or decrescendo.
+Used with the volume peak position described below, this can make a note crescendo or decrescendo.
 This is extracted by calculating the standard deviation of the amplitude over a note.

 \textbf{Volume peak position}: Controls where, over the duration of a note, the peak volume occurs.
 Zero value corresponds to decrescendo notes, whereas one corresponds to crescendo notes.
 The volume peak position is extracted by calculating the relative position of maximum amplitude in the note.